Al Bansavage

-Albert Anthony Bansavage (January 9, 1938 – August 19, 2003) was an American football linebacker who played in the American Football League.
+Albert Anthony Bansavage (January 9, 1938 – August 19, 2003) was an American professional football linebacker who played in the American Football League (AFL).

-High school career
+Early life

 Bansavage prepped at Union Hill High School in Union City, New Jersey.

 College career

 Bansavage played college football at The Citadel and at Southern California.
 He waived his final year of eligibility to sign with the Baltimore Colts after being selected in the 1960 AFL draft.

 Professional career

 Bansavage played professionally in the American Football League for the Los Angeles Chargers in 1960 and the AFL's Oakland Raiders in 1961.
 He was at the center of a controversy in the 1960 season when the Raiders asked to have a game they lost to the Chargers forfeited due to Bansavage being an ineligible player.

+Personal life

+Bansavage died on August 19, 2003.
+He had three sons and a wife named Helen.